floooh/floooh.github.io/_posts/2019-01-05-wasm-embedding.md

 because of the video system emulation which must be more or less cycle-perfect, otherwise most of the newer graphics demos simply wouldn't work.

-On my mid-2014 with 2.8 GHz i5 the CPC emulation (in WASM) needs about 3..4ms per 60Hz host system frame.
+On my mid-2014 13" MBP with 2.8 GHz i5 the CPC emulation (in WASM) needs about 3..4ms per 60Hz
+host system frame.
 This seems to be about the same as more recent iPhones, but on modern Android phones this can go up to 7..8 milliseconds.
 Still fast enough to run well within